Input tax in Switzerland: What can be claimed?

 Book a free initial consultation with our experts.

-Companies based abroad are now subject to the same VAT requirements as domestic companies if they provide taxable services in Switzerland and generate at least CHF 100,000 in turnover per year from taxable and tax-exempt services in Switzerland and abroad.
+Companies based abroad are now subject to the same VAT requirements as domestic companies if they provide taxable services in Switzerland and generate at least CHF 100,000 turnover per year from taxable and zero-rated services in Switzerland and abroad (see the FAQ section to understand the difference between zero-rated and tax-exempt supplies).

 A more in-depth discussion of the VAT liability which applies to companies based abroad who deliver mail-order to Switzerland can be found here.